Huegoxaga/notes/embedded/README.md

 - It can be used to sound the alarm
 - It needs to connect with a resistor

+### EEPROM

+- Usually it cannot read and write at the same time
+- It has a max clock speed
+- It has a hold pin and write protect pin, and VCC that need to be connected to high
+- It takes instructions command as bits, instructions are enable/disable write operation, write and read data from memory on a certain address value and read and write the status register

 ## Shield and HATs